-Reference Documents are not enforceable; the aim of Reference Documents is to provide professional staff employed by local boards of health, support in operationalizing and implementing requirements outlined in the Standards and related documents.1 Specifically, this document has been developed to support public health's work in managing outbreaks and provides guidance on infection control measures.
+Reference Documents are not enforceable; the aim of a Reference Document is to provide professional staff employed by local boards of health, support in operationalizing and implementing requirements outlined in the Standards and related documents.
+Specifically, this document has been developed to support public health's work in managing outbreaks and provides guidance on infection control measures.

 This guidance document is intended to be used as an operational guide for local public health units (PHUs) investigating outbreaks in institutions, including long-term care homes (LTCHs) and retirement homes (RHs).
-The document provides current best practices and evidence-based guidance for control of respiratory (including SARS-CoV-2) and gastrointestinal outbreaks in institutions under the Health Protection and Promotion Act, and other congregate living settings in Ontario.2 This document also discusses the roles of ministry partners, PHUs and institutions.
-The Roles and Responsibilities outlined for institutions may also be applied to facilities that are not defined as institutions under the HPPA, such as shelters and other congregate living settings, based on the risk of the population and setting, to prevent and manage outbreaks.
+The document provides current best practices and evidence-based guidance for control of respiratory (including SARS-CoV-2) and gastrointestinal outbreaks in institutions under the Health Protection and Promotion Act, and other congregate living settings in Ontario.
+This document also discusses the roles of ministry partners, PHUs and institutions.
+The operational roles and responsibilities of public health units outlined for institutions may also be applied to facilities that are not defined as institutions under the HPPA, such as shelters and other congregate living settings, based on the risk of the population and setting, to prevent and manage outbreaks.
+For more information regarding application of outbreak measures in non-institutions, please see the Institutional/Facility Outbreak Management Protocol, 2023.